20 Fun Things to Do in Orlando With Kids

 When you're done enjoying the rides and exploring the castle, relax and enjoy a round of butterbeer at the Hog's Head or Three Broomsticks.

-Are you looking to visit The Wizarding World of Harry Potter - Diagon Alley with a tour?
+☂️ See The Wizarding World of Harry Potter - Diagon Alley on a tour

 Jump into a movie at Universal Studios